 The task of the deformation library implemented in FLOWer is to apply the deformations of the markers on the corresponding CFD surfaces and to deform the surrounding volume mesh accordingly.
-The surface is represented by a point cloud which is generated from the CFD mesh.
-For rigid structures only one marker is used and all surface cloud points perform a rigid body motion based on the translation and rotation of this marker.
+The surface is represented by a point cloud which body motion based on the translation and rotation of this marker.
 A cubic spline interpolation is applied for the mapping of flexible structures (beams) consisting of more than one marker.
 The deformation of each surface cloud point is then realized as rigid body motion based on the corresponding positions along the beam.
-While a complete spline approach is used for the deflections, taking the rotation at the end points into account, the rotations and the non-deformed marker positions are interpolated using natural splines.
-A similar approach has been presented by Arnold et al. (2013).
-Finally, the volume grids are deformed based on the deformation of the point cloud using radial basis functions.
-To ensure correct overlapping of deformed meshes, holes associated to the deformed surface can also be deformed.
+While a complete spline approach is used for the deflections, taking the rotation at the end points into account, the rotations and the non-deformed marker positions are